 Short Biography: I was born in Hot Springs, Arkansas, but spent most of my life in North Texas.
-I received my B.A. in philosophy and political science from Southern Methodist University and my M.A. in philosophy from the University of Arkansas.
+I received my B.A. in Philosophy and Political Science, M.A. in Philosophy (Thesis: "A Reassessment of Locke's Theory of Property"), and a M.L.A. in Humanities (Thesis: "The Enlightened Puritan - the Intellectual Thought of John Adams") from Southern Methodist University.
 I spent several years working on my Ph.D., but decided to abandon that and begin my teaching career.
-I hope some day to finish my Ph.D.
-I just recently began another Masters program, with a concentration in Humanities and American Studies, from SMU.
+I start working on my Doctorate in Humanities from SMU in the Fall of 2015.
+My dissertation topic will either be a continuation of my studies of John Adams or I will look at the political debate between the Federalist and Antifederalist in the early National Period of American History.
 I am a season ticket holder for SMU Football & Basketball - Kick 'em Stangs!
 I've been teaching for over 15 years, mostly in Katy ISD (a suburb just West of Houston on I-10 about 30 minutes) at Katy Taylor and Katy Seven Lakes, teaching AP U.S. History, AP European History, and Humanities.
-I've coached tennis, UIL Social Studies, and Academic Decathlon (I have won three 5A Team Tennis State Championships, five UIL Social Studies State Championships, three AcaDec State Championships, and one AcaDec Super Quiz Relay National Championship).
+I've coached tennis, UIL Social Studies, and Academic Decathlon (I have won three 5A Team Tennis State Championships, six UIL Social Studies State Championships, three AcaDec State Championships, and one AcaDec Super Quiz Relay National Championship).

 I work for the College Board in different capacities.
-I serve as a Reader and Table Leader for the APUSH Exam.
+I serve as a Reader and Question Leader for the APUSH Exam.
 I also work as a Faculty Consultant for College Board, which means I train new and experienced teachers at 1-day, 2-day, and week long Summer Institutes througout the Southwest Region (this region serves Texas, Arkansas, Oklahoma, Louisiana, and New Mexico).
-This summer (Irish SI Tour 2013) I will be at UTA, UALR, SMU, OU, Rice, UT, and UTSA.
+This summer (Irish SI Tour 2015) I will be at UTA, UALR, SMU, OU, Rice, UT, TCU, and UTA.
 I also serve on the Test Development Committee for the new AP U.S. History course and exam - which will go into effect the 2014-15 school year.
 I've published all the ancillaries that go with The American Pageant textbook, along with a four volume APUSH workbook with the Center for Learning.
+I just published a workbook for Norton on the Historical Thinking Skills for AP US History and will be writing additional workbooks for AP European and AP World.
 I am a member of the American Historical Association, Organization of American Historians, and the Society for History Education.

 My wife, Elizabeth A. Irish, teaches APUSH and coaches the UIL Social Studies team at Birdville High School (she's also won four UIL Social Studies State Championships).
 In our spare time we enjoy attending the Ft.
 Worth Symphony Orchestra (we are season ticket holders), traveling, and spending time with our pets.